greatest-ape/aquatic/README.md

 Enter a password when prompted.
 Then move `identity.pfx` somewhere suitable, and enter the path into the tracker configuration field `tls_pkcs12_path`.
 Set the password in the field `tls_pkcs12_password` and set `use_tls` to true.

-## Architectural overview

-One or more socket workers open sockets, read and parse requests from peers and send them through channels to request workers.
-They in turn go through the requests, update internal state as appropriate and generate responses, which are sent back to the socket workers, which serialize them and send them to peers.
-This design means less waiting for locks on internal state has to occur, while network work can be efficiently distributed over multiple threads.

 ## Trivia